Zelenskyy invites Poland's leaders to border to resolve farmers' protest affecting flow of weapons

 The public promotion of a totalitarian system can be punished with up to three years in prison under Polish law.

-The Foreign Ministry in Warsaw said it “notes with the greatest concern the appearance of anti-Ukrainian slogans and slogans praising Vladimir Putin and the war he is waging” during the blockades.

-The ministry called on protest organizers “to identify and eliminate from their movement” the handful of initiators, arguing it was necessary for Poland's interest.
+The Foreign Ministry called on protest organizers “to identify and eliminate from their movement” the initiators, arguing it was necessary for Poland's interest.

-“The current situation of Polish farmers is the result of Vladimir Putin’s aggression against Ukraine and the disruption of the global economy, not because Ukrainians are defending themselves against the aggression,” the Foreign Ministry said.
+“The current situation of Polish farmers is the result of Vladimir Putin’s aggression against Ukraine and the disruption of the global economy, not because Ukrainians are defending themselves against the aggression,” the ministry said.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.